Why is that man dressed as an animal?

 He spent his teen years as an animal rehabilitator, and when he moved to Upstate New York in 2005, he became involved with several animal-related nonprofits, including Braddock Bay Raptor Research, the Seneca Park Zoo, various animal adoption shelters and rescue groups, and the Genesee Country Nature Center.

 Nick has also been a slew of animals.
 He has performed as a mascot since 2001, and has made a profession of it, doing everything from event planning and coordination to costume repairs and community outreach.
 Nick has worked with all of the major sports teams in Rochester since coming here.
-Though, due to years of wear-and-tear, he has recently retired from sports mascoting and is now focusing on wildlife education performances.
+Though, due to years of wear-and-tear, he retired from sports mascoting in 2017 and is now focusing on wildlife education performances.

 He decided to merge his passion for wildlife with his professional experience by starting ROC Animal School, and with Katie’s help, the program took its recent form in May 2016.